-I daresay that the only negative things you could validly say about this company are that they're reticent to explore new IPs, and their general resistance to third-party development on their video game consoles.
+I daresay that the only negative things you could validly say about this company is that they're reticent to explore new IPs, and their general resistance to third-party development on their video game consoles.
 The latter is changing, and I sure hope the former is as well.

 They are also a strong contender in the ever raging console war, and the only company to have released a console in every single video game generation after the third.
 To the right, I will list every single console Nintendo has ever created (without a description, mind you, as there are a lot!)

-A Dash Of Controversy
+A Dash of Controversy

 - They went on a very aggressive video game company acquiring spree, which led people to remark that Electronic Arts was trying to monopolize and milk the market.
 The fact that games developed by companies after being acquired by Electronic Arts tended to be worse than before the acquisition probably didn't help matters any.

-- Most recently, they have adopted the industry standards of having a Digital Rights Management (DRM for short) server that forces you to play online at all times, even if it is a single player game.
+- Most recently, they have adopted the industry standards of having a Digital Rights Management (DRM for short) server that forces you to play online at all times, even if it is a single-player game.
 What's worse is that Origin (the name of the DRM server) has an incredibly sketchy End User License Agreement.
 I leave the research of Origin's EULA as an exercise to the reader.

-- Rayman - This is Ubisoft's quintessential platformer video game.
+- Rayman: This is Ubisoft's quintessential platformer video game.
 Over the years it has evolved several times, from 2D platformer to 3D platformer to a collection of minigames optimized for the Nintendo Wii.
 You can say what you will about Rayman, but he is sure is memorable.

-- Tom Clancy - This is a long-lived franchise that is further divided into several main series.
+- Tom Clancy: This is a long-lived franchise that is further divided into several main series.
 Perhaps the most memorable series of this video game franchise is Splinter Cell, which is an extremely realistic stealth action game.
 While you do have ready access to weaponry, it's rarely a good idea to actually use it.

-- Assassin's Creed - As far as video game franchises go, this one is actually pretty recent.
+- Assassin's Creed: As far as video game franchises go, this one is actually pretty recent.
 However, it has quickly garnered an astounding amount of fans, with its action-based game-play tinged with just the right dose of stealth (in other words, much less than that required of the player in the Splinter Cell series).

-Which is your favorite video game company out of the five mentioned in this Hub?
+Which is your favorite video game company?

 Feel free to voice out about these companies (or any other video game companies) in the comments section!